hejops/ffta-tas/progress.md

 - ~~letting Bangaa2 do the Viera Wanted missions would let him finish Beatdown 1 mission early, allowing him to switch to El Cid right in time for Mateus~~ not really; he doesn't go into Desert Patrol since it's a 5 unit battle, sadly
 - get Gastra?
 - ~~get El Cid as temporary Estreledge (type 5)~~
-- try to get (2) Masamune from To Ambervale/Over the Hill (when are such rewards generated?)
+- try to get (2) Masamune from To Ambervale/Over the Hill (when are such rewards generated? definitely before the final action of the battle, as I've tested. perhaps on the frame you select the symbol)
 - enemies that may require stat rigging: Cadoan ILU (if Silver Sword), Magic Wood TIM, Jagd Hunt ANT, Scouring Time GUN (Speed), Quiet Sands Llednar (Speed, very difficult - lowest I ever saw was 129), Hidden Vein ANM
 - I discovered that enemy stats may be generated upon some pre-battle dialog, and not necessarily upon pressing A on the mission name (on the world map).
 For example, at Scouring Time, stats are generated when you press A on "It's enough reason for me".
 This might help make stat rigging a bit easier.